 Cerebral Palsy Therapies

-Physical Therapy is known as the cornerstone for cerebral palsy treatment, used to rehabilitate muscles and the musculoskeletal system.
+Used to rehabilitate muscles and the musculoskeletal system, physical therapy is known as the cornerstone for cerebral palsy treatment.
 Physical therapy typically begins in the first few years of life, or soon after the diagnosis is made.
-This specific form of therapy utilizes a variety of equipment and exercises to improve patient’s mobility.
+This specific form of therapy uses a variety of equipment and exercises to improve patient mobility.

-There is no standard therapy that works for every individual case affected by cerebral palsy.
-Physical therapy programs use specific sets of exercises specifically catered to each patient’s needs.
+There is no standard cerebral palsy therapy that works for every case.
+Physical therapy programs use specific sets of exercises that are individually catered to each patient’s needs.
 There are two main goals associated with this type of therapy.
-The first includes preventing disuse atrophy, meaning the weakening or deterioration of muscles that are not being used.
+The first includes preventing disuse atrophy, which involves the weakening or deterioration of muscles that are not being used.
 The other main goal is to prevent contracture, which happens when the muscles become fixed in a rigid, abnormal position.
-Early detection and management of muscular problems is crucial in early childhood development.
+Early detection and management of muscular problems are crucial in early childhood development.

-Speech Therapy is defined as the treatment of communication disorders.
-Those that work in the field of communication disorders are known as speech therapists and speech-language pathologists.
-Therapy sessions may consist of a series of exercises and drills designed to strengthen the muscles involved in speech and swallowing, constantly improving oral motor skills.
-Speech therapy may also include sign language and the use of picture symbols or augmented and alternative communication devices.
+Speech therapy is defined as the treatment of communication disorders.
+Those who work in the field of communication disorders are known as speech therapists and speech-language pathologists.
+Cerebral palsy therapy sessions may consist of a series of exercises and drills designed to strengthen the muscles involved in speech and swallowing.
+They also aim to consistently improve oral motor skills.
+In addition, speech therapy may include sign language and the use of picture symbols or augmented and alternative communication devices.

-Occupational Therapy (OT) and rehabilitation deals primarily with muscles responsible for the following; wrist, hand and finger movements, facial expressions, along with tongue movement and swallowing reflexes.
-Occupational therapists are trained to help patients acquire or improve daily living skills needed for self-care, work and play.
-Occupational Therapy uses a regiment of exercises, adaptive equipment, and training to help a child realize goals and independence.
+Occupational therapy and rehabilitation deals primarily with muscles responsible for wrist, hand, and finger movements, facial expressions, tongue movement, and swallowing reflexes.
+Occupational therapists are trained to help patients acquire or improve daily living skills needed for self-care, work, and play.
+This type of cerebral palsy therapy uses a regimen of exercises, adaptive equipment, and training to help a child realize their goals and independence.

-Also referred to as “talk therapy,” psychotherapy can improve behavioral issues, provide encouragement, improve self-esteem, reinforce positive message and stop negative behaviors.
-Therapists sit down with both you and your child to explain the situation and offer potential coping skills.
+Also referred to as “talk therapy,” psychotherapy may improve behavioral issues, provide encouragement, increase self-esteem, reinforce positive messages, and stop negative behaviors.
+During this cerebral palsy therapy, therapists sit down with you and your child to explain the situation and offer potential coping skills.